-- (1) Interest rates are as of December 31, 2022. - (2) Reflects a 1 basis point reduction due to the achievement of certain sustainability metric targets for the year ended December 31, 2022. - (3) Our term loans carry an interest rate of SOFR plus a spread.
+- (2) Reflects a 1 basis point reduction due to the achievement of certain sustainability metric targets for the year ended December 31, 2022. - Our term loans carry an interest rate of SOFR plus a spread.
 While most of the rates are fixed through the use of swaps, a portion of these loans are not subject to a swap, and thus are still indexed to SOFR. - (4) Includes the effects of derivative financial instruments (see Notes 9 and 16).